- GDP (PPP):

 - FDI Inflow:

-Paraguay’s economic freedom score is 62.1, making its economy the 82nd freest in the 2018 Index.
-Its overall score has decreased by 0.3 point, with moderately lower scores for monetary freedom and government integrity outweighing improvements in judicial effectiveness and fiscal health.
-Paraguay is ranked 17th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Paraguay’s economic freedom score is 61.8, making its economy the 85th freest in the 2019 Index.
+Its overall score has decreased by 0.3 point, with lower scores for government spending and government integrity outweighing improvements in judicial effectiveness and property rights.
+Paraguay is ranked 18th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

-The government of Paraguay plans to attract investment by improving infrastructure, reforming the inefficient public sector, and increasing private participation in state-run enterprises.
-Investment projects have faced resistance from unions, the leftist opposition, and some traditional elements of the Colorado Party.
+The new government is expected to maintain orthodox macroeconomic policies, but further attempts at reform of the inefficient public sector or greater private participation in state-run enterprises are unlikely because of resistance from unions, the leftist opposition, and some traditional elements of the Colorado Party.
 The agriculture, retail, and construction sectors continue to be driving forces for economic growth.
 One of the region’s lowest tax burdens enhances competitiveness.
 However, the informal economy remains large, and private-sector growth is hindered by institutional weaknesses that undermine the rule of law.

 The top personal income and corporate tax rates are 10 percent.
 Other taxes include value-added and property taxes.
-The overall tax burden equals 13.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 24.4 percent of total output (GDP), and budget deficits have averaged 1.0 percent of GDP.
-Public debt is equivalent to 24.7 percent of GDP.
+The overall tax burden equals 13.0 percent of total domestic income.
+Over the past three years, government spending has amounted to 26.5 percent of the country’s output (GDP), and budget deficits have averaged 1.2 percent of GDP.
+Public debt is equivalent to 25.6 percent of GDP.